TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-acc-type-tiering-notsupported.md

 * Account Redundancy – LRS, ZRS (ZRS does not support Archive tier), GRS, GZRS, RA-GRS, RA-GZRS (RA-GZRS does not support Archive tier)
 * Account Default Tier – Hot, Cool (Archive not available at the as a default account tier)

 ### Individual blob level settings

-* With replication option LRS/GRS/RA-GRS - All three access tiers hot, cool and archive can be set.
+* With replication option LRS/GRS/RA-GRS - All three access tiers hot, cool and archive can be set
-* With replication option ZRS/GZRS/RA-GZRS - Only hot and cool access tiers can be set.
+* With replication option ZRS/GZRS/RA-GZRS - Only hot and cool access tiers can be set

 Please change to a supported account type or replication option to use your preferred access tier.

 ## **Recommended Documents**